EddyVerbruggen/nativescript-homekit/README.md

 ```

 ### `stopSearchingForAccessories`
-I'm not sure how much of a battery drainer search for accessories is, but it's probably a good idea to allow the user to be able to stop searching for accessories.
+I'm not sure how much of a battery drainer searching for accessories is, but it's probably a good idea to allow the user to be able to stop searching for accessories at some point.

 And it's easily implemented as well, so go for it!